dougeby/IntuneDocs/intune/zimperium-mtd-connector-integration.md

 6. Choose **Accept** to authorize the Zimperium app to communicate with Intune and Azure Active Directory.

-7. After you added the **Zimperium zConsole** and the **zIPS iOS and Android** apps to Azure AD, add the Azure AD security groups so Zimperium can synchronize the Azure AD security group with its service.
+7. After you added the **Zimperium zConsole** and the **zIPS iOS and Android** apps to Azure AD, add the Azure AD security groups.
+This allows Zimperium to synchronize the Azure AD security group with its service.

 8. Choose **Finish** to save the configuration and start the first Azure AD security group synchronization.